Skip to main content

 Enabling performance metrics

-Set enable_metrics=True in PipelineParams when creating a task:
+Set enable_metrics=True in PipelineParams when creating a worker:

 Example config